asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 You do _write tests before coding_, just not all of them.
 To me, the secret was to keep this short cycle of writing a test and the logic for it, multiple times until the feature is done.

-## I can write the tests afterward
+## I can write the tests afterwards

 You actually can, and that's what I did most of the time.
 I thought I wouldn't be biased, I wouldn't end up testing implementation details.
 I'm not here to trick myself, right?